Justin Bieber Troll Arrested: Extorted Young Fans Into Sending Nude Photos, Allegedly

 A man has been taken into custody for allegedly trolling the Internet for Justin Bieber fans, targeting young girls, and extorting them into sending him nude photos of themselves.

-TMZ reported that Bryan Asrary allegedly direct messaged a nine-year-old girl back in 2014 after he saw that she was viewing Justin Bieber’s Instagram page.
+TMZ reported that Bryan Asrary allegedly direct messaged a 9-year-old girl back in 2014 after he saw that she was viewing Justin Bieber’s Instagram page.
 The man then told the young girl that he could arrange a text message meeting between her and Bieber.

 Asrary then pretended to be Justin Bieber and demanded that she send photos of herself naked.
 He threatened to hurt her if she did not do as he said and eventually the girl sent him nude selfies and videos.